optimalstrategy/sms_forwarder_app/README.md

 If you don't trust me (or anybody else), feel free to clone the bot repo and deploy it yourself.
 <br>Here is the picture of the interface:
 ![](screenshots/deployed_bot.jpg)
-You just need to fill out the login field (and other ones in case you've deployed your own bot)
+You just need to fill out the login field (and other ones in case you've deployed your own bot).

-<br>Then press `Save` and open generated link in the browser or telegram app:
+<br>Then press `Save` and open generated link in the browser or telegram app:<p>
 ![](screenshots/deployed_bot_url.jpg)

 <br>You'll receive a confirmation from bot, and now everything works!
 ![](screenshots/confirmation.jpg)
 ![](screenshots/test_msg.jpg)

-The button in the main menu is now green:
+The button in the main menu became green:
 ![](screenshots/deployed_bot_success.jpg)